-Law of Copywriting #1: ABP
+Copywriting Law #1: ABP

 You’re probably familiar with the ABC scene in David Mamet’s “Glengarry Glen Ross,” in which he explains that ABC stands for “always be closing.”
 ABP is similar: It stands for “always be prospecting.”
 No matter how much work you have coming in, no matter how busy you are, you have to Always.
 Be.
 Prospecting.

 No one is going to bring work to you—at least not in the beginning.
 The only way to avoid a work dry spell is to make sure you’re prospecting all year long.
-Luckily, it’s not quite as hard as most people think it is.
-Set up a system, and follow through.
-ABP.
+Whenever we hear from copywriters who say, “I had so much work, but now I don’t have any work,” it’s because they stopped pitching.

-Law of Copywriting #2: You Will Work Weekends
+Copywriting Law #2: You Will Work Weekends

 To be clear: You must always hit your deadlines.
 There’s no better way to make your work dry up and your career tank than by missing your deadlines.